tasmota/docs/docs/Self-signed-Mosquitto.md

 ```

 #### 1.4.
 Change key types (EC is required for tasmota devices)

+This example shows editing of the `vars` file, although a second configuration file could be created for EC keys as explained previously.

 ```
 sed -i '/^set_var\ EASYRSA_ALGO/ s/rsa/ec/' vars
 ```